Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-Give your Church pastors, bishops and theologians who rightly and tirelessly proclaim your Word of Law and Gospel.
-Make the Church shine with the holiness and humility of Jesus, guiding many, by the light of his Cross, to seek his promised forgiveness and salvation.
+Give your Church pastors, bishops, and theologians who faithfully proclaim your Word of Law and Gospel.
+Make the Church shine with the holiness and humility of Jesus, guiding many to seek his promised forgiveness and salvation.

 Lord, in your mercy, please hear our prayer.

-Make the faithful witness of your suffering Church into a beacon of hope for all who love Christ, and into an urgent warning to all who hate him.
-Give to us, who can scarcely comprehend the suffering of our persecuted sisters and brothers, the willingness to defend and provide for them as we can; and to adorn their sacrifices with our smaller acts of faith and love.
+Let the faithful witness of your suffering Church be a beacon of hope for all who love Christ, and into an urgent warning to all who hate him.
+We can scarcely comprehend the suffering of our persecuted sisters and brothers.
+Give us the willingness to defend and provide for them as we can, and to adorn their sacrifices with our smaller acts of faith and love.

 Lord, in your mercy, please hear our prayer.

-Make this congregation into a “Discipleship Boot Camp,” in which we learn, strive, and grow in taking risks in your service.
-Help us to be daring and bold in forgiving one another; in telling others about the hope that is in us; in shining the light of Jesus’ holy love in the ugly corners of sin-darkened lives; and in easing the burdens of others for whom he gave his life.
+Make this congregation into a “Discipleship Boot Camp!”
+Teach us to practice taking risks in your service.
+Make us bold in granting forgiveness – or asking for it.
+Make us brave in talking about the hope that is in us.
+Make us fearless in shining the light of Jesus’ love into sin-darkened lives.
+Make us ingenious in easing the burdens of others for whom he gave his life.

 Lord, in your mercy, please hear our prayer.